 While Christmas is always on everyone’s list of favorite days in the year, there are some of us who also fear this one day because of the toll it takes on our already tired bodies.
 We’ve just spent the better part of a month shopping for gifts, attending annual Christmas parties, going to the kids’ pageants and plays and baking all those cookies that are gifts for neighbors, friends and family.
+If you are looking for Homestyle Cooking Tips and Resources, Then Check out Village Bakery.

 By the time Christmas day rolls around, you feel like doing anything but cooking.
 For just once you’d like to greet your guests at the door, sit for a minute with a cocktail and enjoy the company that you’ve almost come to dread.
 Do you want some advice?
 The best thing you can do for yourself, and your family, is to find something to serve so that you won’t be slaving away in the kitchen while everyone else is having fun.
 Avoid the stress of cooking your way through Christmas day.